waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-## I. Core Protocols & Immediate Actions (v50012)
+## I. Core Protocols & Immediate Actions (v50101)
 - **CRITICAL: Immediate Data Management:** I will use `manage_world_knowledge` and `define_map_marker` on the *same turn* a discovery is made.
 Deferring tasks is a critical failure.
 My WKG updates must be my highest priority upon any map change.
 I will use a 'check-then-add' protocol, using `find_wkg_node_by_coords` before adding new nodes.
-- **CRITICAL: WKG Protocol (v45 - Bidirectionality Test):** When documenting a map transition, I will follow this strict workflow: 1.
+- **CRITICAL: WKG Protocol (v46 - Tags & Standardization):** When documenting a map transition, I will follow this strict workflow: 1.
 Use the warp/connection.
-2. Upon arrival, immediately add a node for the destination.
+2. Upon arrival, immediately add a node for the destination, including descriptive `tags` (e.g., `["teleporter"]`, `["stairs", "up"]`).
 3. Confirm the source node exists (creating it if necessary).
 4. **Empirically test if the warp is bidirectional by immediately attempting to return.** 5.
-Create the connecting edge, meticulously verifying the **`destination_entry_point`** (which is mandatory for warps) and setting `is_one_way` based on the test result.
-I will also use the `tags` array to categorize nodes (e.g., `["stairs", "up"]`, `["teleporter"]`) for better graph analysis.
+Create the connecting edge, meticulously verifying the **`destination_entry_point`** and setting `is_one_way` based on the test result.
-- **CRITICAL: Map Marker Protocol (v21 - Standardization):** I will check for existing markers before adding new ones to avoid redundancy.
-I will use standardized emojis: '☠️' for defeated trainers, '✅' for picked-up items, '🚪' for all warps (entry and exit), and '🚫' for confirmed dead ends.
-These will be placed *immediately*.
+- **CRITICAL: Map Marker Protocol (v22 - Standardization):** I will use standardized emojis and labels for all new markers: '☠️' for defeated trainers, '✅' for picked-up items, and '🚪 Warp to (X, Y) [Direction]' for all warps.
+This will be placed *immediately*.
-- **CRITICAL: Agent & Tool Protocol (v19 - IMMEDIATE Refinement):** Agent and tool refinement is an IMMEDIATE action, not a deferred goal.
+- **CRITICAL: Agent & Tool Protocol (v20 - IMMEDIATE Refinement):** Agent and tool refinement is an IMMEDIATE action, not a deferred goal.
 If an agent or tool is faulty, I MUST redefine and debug it on the IMMEDIATE next turn.
 Agents are for reasoning; computational tasks (pathfinding, data parsing) MUST be handled by tools.
 I will use my `protocol_enforcement_agent` to check my plans before execution.

 ## II.
 System & Tool Development
-### A. Tool Debugging & Refinement Protocol (v21 - IMMEDIATE ACTION)
+### A. Active Tool Debugging & Refinement (v22 - IMMEDIATE ACTION)
-- **CRITICAL:** If a custom tool is faulty, I MUST redefine and debug it on the IMMEDIATE next turn. **Abandoning a tool is a protocol violation.**
+- **CURRENT TASK:** The `get_unvisited_warps` tool is faulty.
+It failed in the Saffron Gym by incorrectly identifying warps in disconnected rooms as reachable.
+My immediate priority is to debug and fix this tool.
-- **PRIORITY TASK:** The `get_unvisited_warps` tool failed in the Saffron Gym because it doesn't account for disconnected rooms.
-I need to refine its script to incorporate pathfinding from the player's current position to verify true reachability.
-This is my top priority after clearing this gym.
+- **My Debugging Process:**
-- **DEBUGGING STEP 1 (Advanced):** Use `run_code` with a modified pathfinding script.
+    1.  **Trace:** Use `run_code` with a modified pathfinding script.
 Print the `current` node inside the main loop to trace the BFS exploration path.
-- **DEBUGGING STEP 2 (Advanced Analysis):** If no path is found, print the entire `came_from` dictionary to visualize the full explored area and identify the boundary where the pathfinding fails.
-This will confirm if the map is segmented.
+    2.  **Analyze `came_from`:** If no path is found, print the entire `came_from` dictionary to visualize the full explored area and identify the boundary where pathfinding fails.
-- **DEBUGGING STEP 3 (Boundary Analysis):** If STEP 2 is insufficient, use a `run_code` script to parse the `came_from` dictionary and the `map_xml_string`.
+    3.  **Boundary Analysis:** If the above is insufficient, use a `run_code` script to parse the `came_from` dictionary and the `map_xml_string`.
 This script will identify all 'boundary tiles' (unexplored tiles adjacent to explored ones) and print their coordinates and tile types.
-This provides a definitive list of where the pathfinding algorithm is getting stuck.
-- **DEBUGGING STEP 4:** Use `define_tool` to submit a corrected version of the script based on systematic analysis.
+    4.  **Implement Fix:** Use `define_tool` to submit a corrected version of the script based on the analysis.
 ### B. Agent & Tool Usage Notes
 - **`pc_navigator_agent`:** Generates a sequence of button presses to navigate the Pokémon PC menu to withdraw or deposit a specific Pokémon.
 Reliable for PC operations.
 - **`battle_strategist_agent`:** Provides battle advice. **STATUS: REFINED.** The agent now correctly validates against fainted, sleeping, and active Pokémon to avoid invalid switch recommendations.